WHAT IS ARRT CERTIFICATION & REGISTRATION?

 Employers, state licensing agencies, and federal regulators all consider an ARRT credential to be verification that you've met rigorous professional standards.

-Currently more than 330,000 technologists hold ARRT credentials.
+Currently more than 360,000 people hold ARRT credentials.
 By earning ARRT certification and registration, you'll be joining the ranks of these qualified professionals.

 WHAT ARE THE BENEFITS?

-Many employers require their technologists to hold ARRT certification and registration.
-Even when doing so isn’t a job prerequisite, however, having ARRT credentials tells employers that you’re committed to providing high quality patient care.
+Many employers require their medical imaging and radiation therapy professionals to hold ARRT certification and registration.
+Even when doing so isn’t a job prerequisite, however, having ARRT credentials tells employers that you’re committed to providing exceptional patient care.

-On a personal level, you’ll gain knowledge, skills, and confidence as you work toward certification and registration.
-Once you become a Registered Technologist (R.T.), you’ll continue to grow professionally as you complete the requirements to maintain certification and registration.
+On a personal level, you’ll gain knowledge, skills, and confidence as you work toward becoming ARRT-certified and registered.
+Once you earn your credential, you’ll continue to grow professionally as you complete the requirements to maintain your certification and registration.

 CREDENTIAL OPTIONS